By Ryan Gilroy ‘19, Staff Writer

-After the honors, Amy’s boyfriend, TJ Sneath, a senior forward for LVC’s men’s ice hockey team, came out and proposed to her in front of the crowd – she said yes!
+After the honors, Amy’s boyfriend, TJ Sneath, a senior forward on LVC’s men’s ice hockey team, came out and proposed to her in front of the crowd – she said yes!

 For their tireless efforts on the ice over the weekend, Glass and Moffatt were named MAC’s offensive and defensive players of the week on Monday, Feb.
 11, respectively.